 5. You can see that every language is has a div element which class is "item".
 Every of these items have "id" parameter and parameter value is language locale id.
 Copy id value.

-Add locale id to your endpoint URL:
+Add locale id to your webhook endpoint URL:

 1. Click Admin (gear icon) from left menu

-2. Click "Extensions" under "Settings" title
+2. Click "Webhooks" under "Webhooks" title

-4. Add &localeId=YOURLOCALEID to end of URL field and replace YOURLOCALEID with the value what you copied from the survey.
+4. Add &localeId=YOURLOCALEID to end of Endpoint URL field and replace YOURLOCALEID with the value what you copied from the survey.

 Edit your current trigger/automation conditions